 Open Top Vapor Degreasers

-(1) The owner or operator of all open top vapor degreasers shall comply with the following equipment specifications:
+(1) The owner or operator of all open top vapor degreasers must comply with the following equipment specifications:

 (a) Be equipped with a cover that may be readily opened and closed.
-When a degreaser is equipped with a lip exhaust, the cover shall be located below the lip exhaust.
-The cover shall move horizontally or slowly so as not to agitate and spill the solvent vapor.
-The degreaser shall be equipped with at least the following three safety switches:
+When a degreaser is equipped with a lip exhaust, the cover must be located below the lip exhaust.
+The cover must move horizontally or slowly so as not to agitate and spill the solvent vapor.
+The degreaser must be equipped with at least the following three safety switches:

 (A) Condenser flow switch and thermostat to shut off sump heat if coolant is either not circulating or too warm;